-Ventura County - The Ventura County Non-Coastal Zoning Ordinance (NCZO) supports the goals and policies of the General Plan, including the Housing Element.
+County of Ventura - The Ventura County Non-Coastal Zoning Ordinance (NCZO) supports the goals and policies of the General Plan, including the Housing Element.
 While some of the General Plan elements contain specific policies regarding stormwater, the Housing Element does not.
-Since all development is required to comply with current standards by following state law or meeting development standards listed in the NCZO, the Housing Element is inherently consistent with stormwater requirements.
-The Ventura

-County General Plan was updated last on November 15, 2005 for the 2020 horizon year.
-The next scheduled date for a significant rewrite of the General Plan is 2020.
-The 2014-2020 Housing Element was certified by HCD on December 2013.
+However, since all development is required to comply with current standards by following state law and/or meeting development standards contained within the NCZO, the Housing Element is inherently consistent with stormwater requirements.
+The Ventura County General Plan was last updated on November 15, 2005 and has a horizon year of 2020.
+The 2014-2020 Housing Element was certified by HCD in December 2013.